How to Brine a Turkey

 Step 2: Brine Your Turkey

 For wet brining: Remove giblets and neck from the turkey and make sure there is nothing in the cavity.
 Place the turkey in a container large enough to hold it and the brine, such as a large pot, clean 5-gallon bucket, similar-size clean cooler or brining bag.
 Add the brine.
-Place a plate on top of the turkey, if necessary, so it stays below the surface, or add enough additional liquid to make sure the turkey is mostly submerged.
-Cover and refrigerate overnight (or if it's cold enough-under 40°F-you can put it outdoors in a protected spot).
+Place a plate on top of the turkey, if necessary, so it stays below the surface, or add enough additional liquid to make sure the brine covers the turkey.
+Cover and refrigerate overnight.

 For dry brining: Remove giblets and neck from the turkey and make sure there is nothing in the cavity.
 Thoroughly pat the turkey dry inside and out with paper towels.
 Place on a platter or in a roasting pan and loosen the skin of the breast and legs.
 Spread about one-third of the dry rub mixture under the skin, one-third on the outside and the remaining third inside the cavity.
 Wrap tightly with plastic wrap.
 Refrigerate for 24 hours.